 Through mentorship, an integral sense of educational ownership shifts the responsibility from the teacher to the student: the students are allowed to form their own opinions of the subject, are allowed multiple viewpoints, and most importantly are able to affect the outcome of their environment.
 The role of the mentor then largely becomes that of facilitator and respondent, as opposed to rote instructor.
 A key concept to this model is that of permitting failure within a safe environment.
 Students must feel secure enough in their educational environment to take bold, risky choices in their work, which may ultimately fail in multiple outcomes.
 I as a mentor then must create a model of feedback and reflection, to allow the student to gauge the success or failure of a particular project through their own criteria, while ensuring that the final product is always being pushed towards a place of individual, rather than standardized, excellence.

-In conclusion, I infuse my classroom with a deep sense of caring for the success of each individual student.
-Combined with a constructivist approach, I believe that students learn best from a nurturing human being, not a remote and distant instructor.
-This is the cornerstone of excellence that is possible at a small, liberal arts community, where every instructor and course stimulates the student as a scholar of the human experience.
+A world of discovery and expression can be awakened in the curriculum oriented to process.
+Students need an outlet in which they have the chance for their inner thinkers to emerge.
+Although I see the merit and necessity of traditional academic forms, I cannot help but love how a constructivist classroom elicits a true expression of creativity and not just a demonstration of inherent talent.
+I therefore endeavor to infuse my classroom with a deep sense of caring for the success of each individual student.
+Combined with this constructivist approach, students learn best from a nurturing human being, not a remote and distant instructor.
+This is the cornerstone of excellence in education, where every instructor and course stimulates the student to become a curious scholar of the human experience.